Donders-Institute/bidscoin/docs/installation.rst

    $ sudo docker run --rm -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix -v /my/data:/mnt bidscoin bidsmapper /my/data/raw /my/data/bids
    $ xhost -
    $ sudo docker run --rm -v /my/data:/my/data bidscoin bidscoiner /my/data/raw /my/data/bids

+As for Apptainer, the `xhost +` is normally needed to be launching a GUI application, but a few more arguments are now required, i.e. ``-e`` for setting the display number and ``-v`` for binding the data volume and for binding the x-server socket (see the documentation for usage and configuring bind propagation).